mattbrailsford/umbraco-fluidity/docs/_pages/02-api-11-events.md

 permalink: /api/events/index.html
 ---

-Fluidity fires a number of standard .NET events during regular operation to allow for extending of the default behavour.
+Fluidity fires a number of standard .NET events during regular operation to allow for extending of the default behaviour.

 ### Repository events

 #### SavingEntity(object sender, SavingEntityEventArgs args)
 {: .signature}

 Raised when the repository `Save` method is called and before the entity has been saved.
 The `args` param contains an `Entity` property with `Before` and `After` inner properties providing access to a copy of the currently persisted entity (or null if a new entity) and the updated entity about to be saved.
-Changes can be made to the `After` entity and they will be persisted as part of the save opperation.
-If the `Cancel` property of `args` is set to `true` then the save operation will be canceled and no changes will be saved.
+Changes can be made to the `After` entity and they will be persisted as part of the save operation.
+If the `Cancel` property of `args` is set to `true` then the save operation will be cancelled and no changes will be saved.

 ````csharp
 // Example